bpype/blender-studio-pipeline/docs/td-guide/populating_svn.md

 # Populating `SVN`

-This is the folder that should contain a version controlled file system to be shared over the network.
-(By using SVN, GIT-LFS, etc).
+This folder should contain a version-controlled file system to be shared over the network (using SVN, GIT-LFS, etc.).
 Connect this folder to your version control software of choice and create the following folder structure.
-More details about shared folder structure can be found [here](/naming-conventions/svn-folder-structure.md)
+More details about the shared folder structure can be found [here](/naming-conventions/svn-folder-structure.md).

 ## Initial Directory Set-Up

-1. Follow the [SVN-Setup guide](/td-guide/svn-setup.md) to create your SVN repository **before** populating the directory with folders. *(optional)*
+1. Follow the [SVN-Setup guide](/td-guide/svn-setup.md) to create your SVN repository **before** populating the directory with folders. *(Optional)*
-2. Use the following commands to generate the below folder structure.
+2. Use the following commands to generate the folder structure below.
     ```bash
     # Linux/Mac
     cd ~/data/blender-studio-tools/scripts/project-tools